 Leverage means using a little to control a lot.
 It gives you the ability to use more than just you.
 Through leverage, you can effect change much more rapidly.
 Leverage equals speed.
 The more leverage you have, the faster your journey to wealth.

-Licensing leverage comes in many forms (just like money leverage) and in each case, it has a multiplier effect, meaning each time it is leveraged it increases its money-making power.
-In fact, there are 8 forms of “licensing leverage” and the more of these you use, the more money your IP will generate.
+Licensing leverage comes in many forms (just like money leverage).
+Each case has a multiplier effect, meaning each time it is leveraged, it increases its money-making power.
+In fact, there are 8 forms of “licensing leverage,” and the more of these you use, the more money your IP will generate.

 So what are the eight forms of licensing leverage?
 Well, they are:

 3. OPW (Other People’s Work)

 4. OPE (Other People’s Experiences)

 5. OPI (Other People’s Ideas)

 6. OPR: (Other People’s Resources such as production & distribution)